dleef/BS-Card-Game/README.md

 The first person to get rid of all their cards is the winner.

 # Instructions to Play
-Download a zip of this repo, unzip once downloaded and navigate to it.
+Download a zip of this repo, unzip once downloaded and navigate to it in your terminal.
 Then follow the below steps!

 ## To compile:
 make bs.exe